-• A second innovation is a small software agent downloaded from the QuantumCloudTM onto any form of device or integrated into any piece of software.
+- As part of the background technology that allows Arqit's software agent to operate at end points, identical sets of random numbers ("replicated entropy") must be delivered securely and frequently to data centers.
+Replicated entropy is an important constituent part of Arqit's QuantumCloudTM product.
+Arqit developed a propriety method for the secure distribution of replicated entropy to data centres using classical digital hardware and software elements. - A second innovation is a small software agent downloaded from the QuantumCloudTM onto any form of device or integrated into any piece of software.
 By exchanging information with the QuantumCloudTM, which moderates a key agreement process with all parties involved in a unique way, this software agent is able to create new symmetric encryption keys in partnership with any other device or cloud machine, or in large groups of devices.
 Keys are never "delivered", they are created, and so they cannot be intercepted.
 They are created at the end points in a manner that means they can never be known by a third party, and can be used once if necessary and replaced infinitely.
 Once created, the keys cannot be broken even by a universal quantum computer in a usable time period, estimated to be in excess of millions of years.

-Until recently, Arqit has been a development stage company, however during the fiscal year ended September 30, 2021, it began commercializing its products.
-Arqit has already signed significant, long-term contracts for its services with large companies and government institutions.
-Arqit sold its product to select early customers on a master distribution agreement basis, an enterprise license basis and as a Platform as a Service.
-Going forward, Arqit will focus on selling its products on a Platform as a Service basis, primarily through channel partners, which is expected to generate annual recurring revenue.

-Arqit's current customers include the UK Government, the European Space Agency, BT plc, Sumitomo Corporation, Virgin Orbit, AUCloud and Nine23.
-Arqit recently announced important channel partnerships, including Fortinet, AWS, Dell, and TraxPay, through which it will sell directly and indirectly to end customers.
-The company is engaged in discussions with additional customers and channel partners
+Arqit began commercializing its products in the fiscal year ended September 30, 2021.
+Arqit sold its product to select early customers on a master distribution agreement basis, an enterprise license basis and as a platform as a service, including BT plc, AUCloud and Nine23.
+Arqit announced in December 2022 that it will focus on selling its products on a Platform as a Service basis, primarily through channel partners and distributors, which is expected to generate annual recurring revenue.
+Arqit platform as a service will be sold as standardized products to specific target markets or a Private Instance to customers to require control of the end-to-end technology.
+Arqit has announced channel partnerships and distribution agreements with Juniper, Fortinet, AWS, TraxPay, Exclusive Networks, Sierra Nevada Corporation Mission Systems UK, SecureCloud+, DETASAD, Advanced International Electronic Equipment Company, and Carahsoft through which it will sell directly and indirectly to end customers.
+Arqit is currently engaged in discussions with additional customers, channel partners and distributors.